Skip to main content

 What is the molecular basis for this time-sensitive effect?
 The answer likely lies in the autoregulation of the estrogen receptors themselves.
 Prolonged absence of their ligand, estradiol, can lead to a downregulation of ERα expression in key cognitive centers like the hippocampus.
 The cell essentially dismantles the docking stations when the messengers stop arriving.

 If ERα levels decline, the brain’s capacity to respond to estradiol is fundamentally diminished.
 The genomic pathways that drive BDNF production and synaptic growth cannot be initiated effectively.
-This suggests that long-term androgen deprivation, as seen in ADT, or the sustained suppression of estradiol through chronic AI use, could lead to a progressive loss of ERα, making it increasingly difficult to restore even if hormonal balance is later re-established.
+This suggests that long-term androgen deprivation, as seen in ADT, or the sustained suppression of estradiol through chronic AI use, could lead to a progressive loss of ERα, making it increasingly difficult to restore cognitive function even if hormonal balance is later re-established.

 This has significant clinical implications, suggesting that maintaining a baseline level of estradiol may be necessary to preserve the brain’s very ability to use it.